atrahhdis/mahasivipassana/content/the-progress-of-insight-map.md

 <br>
 ## Steve Armstrong's series of talks regarding "The progress of insight"

-In July of 2016, [Steve Armstrong](http://vipassanametta.org/wp/teachers/) gave a [series of talks](https://www.dharmaseed.org/retreats/2959/) in West Coast Dharma Society, regarding the progress of insight as presented in Mahasi Sayadaw's "Manual of Insight".
+In July of 2016, [Steve Armstrong](http://vipassanametta.org/wp/teachers/) gave a [series of talks](https://www.dharmaseed.org/retreats/2959/) in West Coast Dharma Society, regarding the PoI as presented in Mahasi Sayadaw's "Manual of Insight".
 Below you will find the direct download links from [Dharma Seed](https://www.dharmaseed.org):

 - [ Map of the Journey: The Progress of Insight#1: Overview of the Progress of Insight](https://www.dharmaseed.org/teacher/170/talk/35190/20160715-Steve_Armstrong-WCD-map_of_the_journey_the_progress_of_insight_1_overview_of_the_progress_of_insight-35190.mp3)
 - [ Map of the Journey: The Progress of Insight #2: Introduction to Mahasi Sayadaw's Manual of Insight](https://www.dharmaseed.org/teacher/170/talk/35191/20160715-Steve_Armstrong-WCD-map_of_the_journey_the_progress_of_insight_2_introduction_to_mahasi_sayadaws_manual-35191.mp3)